tomdu3/python-course-material/lesson-01/lesson-0103.md

-# Introduction to Python: Lesson 0
+# Introduction to Python: Exercises
 ---

 In this lesson we are learning about the basics in Python